Lymphoma: Diagnosis

 An initial evaluation of a suspected lymphoma is to make a "touch prep" wherein a glass slide is lightly pressed against excised lymphoid tissue, and subsequently stained (usually H&E stain) for evaluation under light microscopy.

-Lymphoma is definitively diagnosed by a lymph-node biopsy, meaning a partial or total excision of a lymph node examined under the microscope.
+Lymphoma is definitively diagnosed by a lymph-node biopsy or biopsy of extranodal tissue, which is examined under the microscope.
 This examination reveals histopathological features that may indicate lymphoma.
-After lymphoma is diagnosed, a variety of tests may be carried out to look for specific features characteristic of different types of lymphoma.
-These include: